Explore New Orleans

 If you enjoy eating New Orleans style barbeque shrimp then the best place to eat bbq shrimp in the French Quarter is the French Market Restaurant.
 My wife and I stumbled across these delicious Louisiana shrimp one evening while looking for a place to eat dinner in the French Quarter.
 So if you love shrimp, the sound of jazz, the romance of passing horse drawn carriages, then eat at the French Market Restaurant.
 Balcony dinning is available and it is located at 1001 Decatur Street right close to the New Orleans Farmers market.
 After you eat, the French Market Restaurant is only a short walk to Cafe Du Monde where you can go and enjoy delicious beignets and coffee for desert.

-My #1 recommended restaurant for a New Orleans fried shrimp platter
+My #1 place to eat a New Orleans fried shrimp platter

 Royal House Restaurant and Oyster bar in the French Quarter